disasmwinnie/ansible-role-hetzner-encrypted-rootfs/README.md

 # ansible-role-hetzner-encrypted-rootfs

-This role bootstraps a Hetzner cloud VM with Debian Buster (10.4) and an encrypted rootfs with an embedded Dropbear SSH server within the initramfs.
+This role bootstraps a Hetzner cloud VM with Debian Bookwork (12.0) and an encrypted rootfs with an embedded Dropbear SSH server within the initramfs.
-The role can be easily adjusted and used for a different distro, on a regular bare metal machine or even with another hoster.
+The role can be easily adjusted and used for a different Debian-based distro like Ubuntu 22.04 (see ``vars`` directory).
-The platform specific stuff is limited to initial installer task and packages.
-For older distros the paths might be an issue, too.
-Still, this role is developed and tested with Debian Buster 10.4.
-Beware, with older distros you might need the take care of some additional [initramfs issues](https://github.com/HRomie/dropbear-init-fix).

-**This is the ugliest role I have ever written!**
+However, using it for older versions, e.g., Debian Buster, will require to adjust the template-scripts.
+Mainly, the path changed from ``/etc/dropbear-initramfs`` to ``/etc/dropbear/initramfs`` beginning with Debian 12.

-It is not idempotent.
+The role is technically not idempotent.
-It copies around bash scripts and executes them afterwards (for chroot).
+It copies around bash scripts and executes them afterwards.

-There are often commands executed directly, where you would expect a sane person to use Ansible built-in functionality.
-The reason is the role performs actions Ansible was not thought for, e.g., running in rescue mode or using LUKS with password over stdin.
+This role re-uses the rescue mode ``installimage`` functionality for rootfs encryption.

 ## What it does

-* Install minimal Debian11/Ubuntu22.04 image (see comments in [install\_debian10.sh.j2](https://github.com/disasmwinnie/ansible-role-hetzner-encrypted-rootfs/blob/master/templates/install_debian10.sh.j2)) with Hetzner install scripts.
-* Install dependencies for the initramfs.
-* Backup the whole rootfs over rsync to YOUR local machine.
+* In copies a ``install_image.conf`` to rescue image.
+And sets following variables from vars.
+  * hddpw (**BEWARE**, it is stored inside /tmp dir on the rescue image during install)
+  * inventory\_hostname (hostname from Ansible's hosts file)
+  * hetzner\_image (see ``vars/main.yaml``)
+* The ssh pubkey from the root user in you set in the rescue mode, is used for
-* Wipe and overwrite the VM storage.
+  * root user in the installed VM and
-* Set up partitioning layout.
-* Encrypt the rootfs with the desired password.
-* Restore the backup to the encrypted rootfs.
+  * root user for dropbear initramfs
+  * The host\_key is the same for Dropbear AND OpenSSH, which eliminates fiddeling with ``known\_hosts`` file and is more secure.
-* Bootstrap hostkeys for Dropbear and OpenSSH (fixed fingerprints throughout installations).
+* Set the SSH port for Dropbear initramfs and OpenSSH server inside the VM's sshd\_config
-* Copy over Dropbear configs.
-* Generate initramfs.
+* ``dd`` with /dev/urandom onto /dev/sda

 ## Prerequisites

-Your VM must be booted in rescue mode respectively another live-image.
+Your VM must be booted into Hetzner's rescue mode.
+Note, Hetzner rescue mode will auto-generate SSH host keys on boot, you'll have to accept and delete them on your local machine after the install inside the ``known\_hosts`` file.
+On first boot after install, use ``ssh-keyscan``.
 The following files-folder structure inside ANSIBLE\_HOME is expected to enable predefined hostkeys.

 ```
-├── crypted_rootfs_hosts
+├── hosts_crypted_rootfs
 ├── files
 │   ├── example.hostname.com
-│   │   ├── dropbear_ecdsa_host_key
 │   │   ├── ssh_host_ed25519_key
 │   │   └── ssh_host_ed25519_key.pub
 │   ├── [...]